-The role of VPN in cyber security
+The role of VPNs in cyber security

 A VPN (Virtual Private Network) allows you to surf the internet anonymously, even bypassing security in most local networks (read the page ‘What is VPN‘ to find out more).
 It encrypts your data, which is a form of coding, to protect your identity and IP address.
-Assuming that the local network is unsafe and subjects you to the aforementioned cyber attacks such as Phishing, it is a recommended mean of boosting security for your online presence.
+Assuming that the local network is unsafe and subjects you to the aforementioned cyber attacks such as phishing, it is a recommended means of boosting security for your online presence.

 It is evident that as the global economy grows thanks to the input of technology, we will need cyber security firms to step up.
 They are constantly developing new ways of fighting cybercrime.
 The seem to have the full backing of everyone, including the governments because as it seems, even war has taken a turn and seems to have gone digital.

 So, what is cyber security?
 Well with cases, nowadays, of governments pointing fingers at each other over damaging cyber attacks, it seems this is being redefined by such incidences because even the supremacy war has gone digital.